Jasson94/hm07-qa-us/README.md

 ## Project Structure
 - `/tests`: This folder contains the test cases for the API.
-- `package.json`: Lists dependencies and scripts to run the tests.
+- `package.json`: Lists dependencies and scripts to run the tests, to install (npm install jest) in your project folder
 - `README.md`: Project documentation.

 ## Running the Tests